Chanuth412-pixel/AccessLens/README.md

 - npm
 - PostgreSQL
 - Google Chrome or another Chromium browser that can load unpacked extensions
-- A Groq or OpenAI API key only if you want automatic draft generation
+- A Groq or OpenAI API key only if you want automatic template drafts, recorded-step instruction suggestions, or user-facing AI support

 ## Local setup